Unsupported Browser

 Consultation

 A consultation visit is optional but highly recommended for a trauma center’s initial visit.
-This review is most beneficial to centers preparing to undergo their first verification review, as it will provide recommendations to educate and aid the trauma center in preparing for and attaining verification.
+This review is most beneficial to centers preparing to undergo their Initial review, as it will provide recommendations to educate and aid the trauma center in preparing for and attaining verification.
 Following the visit, the center will receive its final report outlining the review team’s findings regarding center’s compliance with standards, any strengths, areas for improvement, and recommendations for how the center can become ACS-verified.

-The center must schedule the initial verification visit a minimum of 12 months after the consultation visit.
+The center must schedule the Initial visit a minimum of 12 months after the consultation visit.
 This time will allow the hospital to collect new registry data and medical records, address non-compliant standards and/or opportunities for improvement identified during the consultation visit, and ensure that corrective actions have been in practice during the reporting year.

 There are several types of visits that a trauma center can undergo to successfully be verified.

-A verification site visit is for trauma centers:
+An Initial site visit is for trauma centers:

 • Seeking to be verified for the first time